Nicole Hitch named TECOM Junior Civilian of the Year at The Combat Center

-Nicole Hitch, a Missouri native, community liaison with Government and External Affairs, G-7, Marine Air Ground Task Force Training Command, Marine Corps Air Ground Combat Center, receives an award for the 2024 Training and Education Command Junior Civilian of the Year at Lance Cpl.
+MARINE CORPS AIR-GROUND COMBAT CENTER, Calif. – Ms. Nicole Hitch, a Missouri native and community liaison with G-7, Government and External Affairs at the Marine Air Ground Task Force Training Command, Marine Corps Air Ground Combat Center, was presented the Training and Education Command Junior Civilian of the Year Award at Lance Cpl.
 Torrey Gray Field, MCAGCC, Twentynine Palms, California, May 13, 2025.

-Nicole was recognized for her outstanding contributions in building strategic relationships and liaison support.
-She developed and maintained a dynamic and far-reaching liaison network spanning federal, state, regional, and local government levels.
-(U.S. Marine Corps video by Lance Cpl.
-Saige Steiber)
+The Junior Civilian of the Year Award is presented annually to civilians who exhibit exceptional leadership, innovation, and unwavering commitment to their professional responsibilities.
+Hitch was selected for this award for her pivotal role in sustaining the command’s mission by building vital relationships, providing strategic recommendations to the commanding general, and creating a robust liaison network across all levels of federal, state, regional, and local governments.

+“Nicole was nominated for her extraordinary efforts that contributed to the sustainment of the MAGTFTC mission by fostering critical community relationships with key leaders and stakeholders,” said Erin Adams, a Pennsylvania native, assistant chief of staff for G-7, GEA MAGTFTC, MCAGCC.

 |Date Taken: